-Significance is defined for NEPA under 40 CFR § 1502.3.
 The level of significance of an impact is determined by the context and intensity of an impact.
 Context relates to impacts in their setting and intensity relates to the severity of impacts.
 For example, the difference between three acres of wetlands impact in the arid Southwest as opposed to three acres of wetland impact in the Northeastern United States.
 Or a project with three acres of wetlands lost on a small-scale project vs. a large-scale project.
 The context and intensity of both scenarios are different.
 In other words, significance can be relative.
 NEPA, as well as several other substantial federal environmental laws, have at least part of their roots in the significant impacts that resulted from the major post World War II freeway building and the Interstate Highway Era.
 The NEPA requirements were devised for these types of projects to prepare an EIS.
 During the early 1970s FHWA originally made a "negative declaration" citing that a project did not have the level of impacts requiring the preparation of an EIS.
-The CE was created by the CEQ in 1978 for those actions that fell below such impact levels as to be categorically excluded from the same NEPA requirements as those that had significant impacts.
+The CE was created to address actions that fall below such impact levels as to be categorically excluded from the same NEPA requirements as those that have significant impacts.